ryankaye/ryankaye/README.md

 ### Ahoy there 👋

-Experiments with ✨ Functional Programming ✨ usually in JavaScript, React, NextJS, ClojureScript and Elm.
+Experiments with ✨ Functional Programming ✨ usually in JavaScript, React, NextJS, and ClojureScript.

 Web developer, currently employed at the [University of Stirling](https://www.stir.ac.uk).